Can I have a water birth?

 How much does a home birth cost?

 Our base fee is $4,000 which pays for all the services listed below.
-If you’ve already had a baby with us, the fee is $3850.
 Our base fee includes:

 – Prenatal care throughout your pregnancy, including one prenatal home visit